 Tracing its roots back to the 1940′s, The American Tree Farm System can lay claim to being the oldest form of certification or recognition system for the practice of growing trees and sustaining sustainable forests in America.
 For generations, American landowners and farmers have proudly posted their Tree Farm signs as a way of displaying their stewardship values.

-“Our sign has been out there in the woods for some 60 years,” stated Dave Woodmansee, a long-time supporter of the North Carolina Tree Farm.
+“Our sign has been out there in the woods for years,” stated Dave Woodmansee, a long-time supporter of the North Carolina Tree Farm.
 “Most folks recognize the sign means that the forest is being well-managed.”

 North Carolina forest owners have been part of this tradition since the program’s inception.
 The North Carolina Tree Farm program has over 800 Certified Tree Farms in the program today.
 Under the direction of an executive branch of interested Tree Farmers, the North Carolina Tree Farm program typically hosts three or four workshops for forest landowners in addition to a few more workshops designed for foresters interested in becoming a certified Tree Farm Inspector.